 Erik is a professor at the Architecture and Design Academy in Oslo, and he often brings his students to Budsjord so that they can learn about the local building traditions.

 “Good food is vital at Budsjord”, Erik says, “whether it’s breakfast, pilgrim soup, or sour cream waffles around the long table in the Sørstuggu building, or whether we’re arranging a party for 25 people in Nordstuggu.”

 “Our chef Eva is from Dovreskogen, and she has a very good knowledge of gastronomic traditions in the village.
 We also collaborate with chef Håkon Magne Skjøren from Folldal, and we are happy to offer special menus based on local produce.”

 When we visited Budsjord we were served moose tacos, accompanied by specially imported wine from Tuscany.

-Moose tacos are made of moose meat fried with onions and potatoes, rolled into a flat bread called lefse and served with sour cream.
-Served on elegant blue-patterned plates, it is the best taco we've ever had, without competition.
+Moose tacos are made of moose meat fried with onions and potatoes, rolled into a flatbread called lefse and served with sour cream.
+On elegant blue-patterned plates, it is the best taco we’ve ever had.

 You don’t have to be a thru-hiker to travel on foot in Norway.
 Whether you’re a beginner or an experienced trekker, you’ll find the perfect terrain for you.